 and a class called MyClass

-, we can use it as follows:
+, we can use it like this:

 MyProgram::MyClass myObject;